adrianco/demo-brazil/README.md

 A comprehensive Model Context Protocol (MCP) server implementation providing intelligent access to Brazilian soccer data through a Neo4j graph database.
 This project enables Claude AI to answer complex questions about Brazilian soccer players, teams, matches, and competitions.

+## NOTE: This repo was used as part of an AI demo
+The initial setup and installation of Claude and Claude-Flow was done in Codespaces.
+The idea for the demo was a brief chat with the Claude mobile app, saved as a file in the repo.
+Claude was used to install and document Neo4j.
+Then on the day of the demo, claude-flow was run.
+Most of the prompts and some of the results are recorded in prompts.txt.
+Claude-flow ran for about 1hr before completing the task.
+On trying to run the BDD tests, more problems were found and fixed.
+Claude had to be told to download the full dataset, and to fix all the problems so that 100% had no errors, and to run end to end BDD tests against the live database.
+The testing process resulting in a functonal demo took around another hour, with occasional guidance.

 ## 📋 Project Overview

 This implementation follows the three-phase approach outlined in `brazilian-soccer-mcp-guide.md`: